RobRendell/gTove/README.md

     with map if hex-based).
 * Overlays - images which overlay the map to cover up secret doors and suchlike, or which can be added to reveal those secret areas (to protect against players who look at the underlying map image).
-* Ruler.
-Most basic is simply a straight line between the click and drag points.
-More fancy uses Bresenham's to highlight the squares it passes over, and reports the distance.
-Requires the map (or game settings?) to nominate how distances are calculated in this game/map ("every 2nd diagonal costs 2", "count squares", "Pythagoras").
-Maps could include an option of setting the scale.
 * Default "tutorial" scenario which uses some of the advanced features.
 Requires the ability to put text down on the map to explain the features - could just be templates with labels.
 * Split app into seperately loadable sections, to speed up initial load?  https://github.com/jamiebuilds/react-loadable